 Capturing the Space

-If you haven’t already done so, download the Area Target Generator (ATG) installer for either Windows or macOS from the download section in the Vuforia Developer Portal, and proceed to install the software tool.
+If you haven’t already done so, download the Area Target Generator (ATG) installer for either Windows or macOS from the download section in the Vuforia Developer Portal, and proceed to install the desktop tool.
 Consult the guide; Area Target Generator User Guide for installation tips and general use.

-- Start by entering your Vuforia Developer Credentials.
+- Enter your Vuforia Developer Credentials.

-Creating an Area Target
+Creating an Area Target from a Matterport™ scan

 - To create an Area Target, click the New Area Target from Matterport™ Scan button.

 - The next window will ask you to enter the Token ID and Token Secret associated with your Matterport™ account.
 Refer to the Scanning Guide for Area Targets using Matterport™ for guidance on requesting and placing the Token ID and Token Secret.

 - In the new window, fill in the Scanned Space ID and give it a name.

 - The Scanned Space field is the Matterport™ SpaceID and a unique 11-digit ID that is associated with your individual scans.

 - Find the unique ID of your scan by opening the scanned space from your Matterport™ account.